corda/corda/docs/source/design/monitoring-management/design.md

   [VisualVM](http://visualvm.github.io/) is a visual tool integrating commandline JDK tools and lightweight profiling capabilities.

-APPENDICES
----

-### Appendix A - Corda exposed JMX Metrics
+## Appendix A - Corda exposed JMX Metrics

 The following metrics are exposed directly by a Corda Node at run-time: